-Bacich Elementary School is one of two schools in the Kentfield School District and serves students in Transitional Kindergarten through Fourth Grade.
+Bacich Elementary School is one of two schools in the Kentfield School District and serves students in Universal Transitional Kindergarten through Fourth Grade.
 Bacich inspires and challenges all students to live, learn, and lead to their fullest potential, while also providing a high quality education that empowers every student to reach high, work hard, and be kind.

 At Bacich, we believe it is essential to educate the whole child.
 Social emotional learning and character development are valued and taught alongside academics.
 We teach the six pillars of character found in our Character Counts Program: Responsibility, Caring, Respect, Citizenship, Trustworthiness and Fairness.
 Cultivating these characteristics is critical in helping our young students develop the well rounded skills necessary to maximize their potential as model members of our society.
-We also focus on social emotional learning during TEAM (Together Everyone Achieves More) lessons twice a week.
-Our school counselor provides monthly guidance lessons to every classroom to teach and reinforce these critical social skills.
+We implemented the Toolbox Project Curriculum to strengthen social emotional learning and provide common language and skills across all classrooms.
+We also focus on social emotional learning during TEAM (Together Everyone Achieves More) lessons once a week.
+Our school counselor provides small group counseling sessions as well as classroom lessons to teach and reinforce these critical social skills.
 Our age appropriate social justice curriculum further reinforces our efforts to create an inclusive school community where everyone belongs.